SuryaKarmakar/MySQL-Database/mysql.md

 SELECT column_name
 FROM table name
-WHERE column_name BETWEEN valuel AND value2;
+WHERE column_name BETWEEN value1 AND value2;

 Example: